‘We can use peace’: Trump and Pope Francis meet

-President Donald Trump and Pope Francis, two leaders with contrasting styles and differing world views, met at the Vatican City on Wednesday, setting aside their previous clashes to broadcast a tone of peace for an audience around the globe.
+President Donald Trump and Pope Francis, two leaders with contrasting styles and differing worldviews, met at the Vatican on Wednesday, setting aside their previous clashes to broadcast a tone of peace for an audience around the globe.

-Trump, midway through his grueling nine-day maiden international journey, called upon the pontiff at the Vatican early Wednesday where the two had a private 30-minute meeting laden with religious symbolism and ancient protocol.
+Trump, midway through a grueling nine-day, maiden international journey, called upon the pontiff in a private, 30-minute meeting laden with religious symbolism and ancient protocol.
 The president, accompanied by his wife and several aides, arrived at the Vatican just after 8 a.m. local time.
 The president greeted Francis in Sala del Tronetto, the room of the little throne, on the second floor of Apostolic Palace.

 Upon completing their meeting, the pope gave the president a medal featuring an olive branch, a symbol of peace, among other gifts.